 For desktop clients and webmail, there’s an event source interface.
 This requires a persistent HTTP connection.

-For mobile, and web integrations, you can set a callback handler.
+For mobile, and web integrations, you can set a callback handler, which conforms with the use of a push endpoint by an Application Server as defined in RFC8030.
 This makes the mail store server do a callback to a server defined by the client when something changes; the client’s server can then send out-of-band push events using the native push mechanism of the mobile client.
 JMAP itself doesn’t require any particular mobile push technology.

 A lot of the optimisations for efficient client-server sync require the server to be able to read the message.
-If everything were encrypted, the server would basically be a dumb blob store, unless you have some clever partial metadata search capability.
+If everything were encrypted, the server would basically be a dumb blob store.
 This is particularly bad for mobile, where you only want to sync partial information.
 Users expect to be able to search their whole archive, so either you need all the data in the client, or the server needs to have access to the data.

 Why is it not REST based?